Table of Contents

 a.
 Proper geotechnical exploration and investigation works must be carried out before commencing the construction.

 b.
 Appropriate design of the foundation must be done.

 c.
-The existing soil condition, soil type and the groundwater must be analyzed properly.
-The best type of the soil for the construction of the foundation is the non-expansive soils i.e. soils with a very little amount of silt and clay.
+The existing soil condition, soil type, and groundwater must be analyzed properly.
+The best type of soil for the construction of the foundation is non-expansive soil i.e. soils with a very little amount of silt and clay.

 e.
-As far as possible, the construction in the soil with excessive silt must be avoided.
+As far as possible, construction in the soil with excessive silt must be avoided.

 f.
-Resting of the foundation on hard and rigid strata such as rock layer.
+Resting of the foundation on hard and rigid strata such as rock layers.

 g.
 The base of the footing must be designed appropriately.

 h.
 The pressure in the soil underneath must be limited.